rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 export default App;
 {{< /highlight >}}

 Arguably, a React class component may not be the best starting point.
-There are lots of things to digest for newcomers which are not necessarily React: class statements, class methods and inheritance.
+There are lots of things to digest for beginners which are not necessarily React: class statements, class methods and inheritance.
 Also the import statements are only adding complexity when learning React.
 Even though the main focus point should be JSX (React's syntax) in the very beginning, often all the things around demand explanations as well.
 This article is supposed to shed some light into all the things around, most of it JavaScript, without worrying too much about React.

 {{% chapter_header "React and JavaScript Classes" "react-javascript-classes" %}}